-The FMFN believes the practice and preservation of our traditional ways of life can occur simultaneously alongside continuous and responsible oil sands development.
-This philosophy has allowed the FMFN to enhance our community’s social and economic conditions through effective partnerships with industry and government.
+We believe the practice and preservation of our traditional ways of life can occur simultaneously alongside continuous and responsible oil sands development.
+This philosophy has allowed us to enhance our community’s social and economic conditions through effective partnerships with industry and government.